LukasMurdock/LukasMurdock.github.io/src/lib/driving-game/design.md

 ### Acceleration

-Throttle is automatic.
-Therefore acceleration is not a separate mastery axis and the game must not pretend otherwise.
+Throttle is automatic in the default scheme.
 Power creates constant forward pressure: the player is always arriving at the next decision.
+A hidden desktop manual scheme may transfer that authority to Up/W and use Down/S to brake and reverse, but it must not change the underlying drift model or become required for the core toy.

 The engine should pull hard through short gears, then settle into a lower-load overdrive at sustained maximum speed rather than droning at redline forever.
-A clean drift exit temporarily converts control quality into stronger forward motion.
+A clean drift exit temporarily converts control quality into stronger forward motion; in Manual controls, that extra force still requires acceleration input.

 ### Traction and breakaway